-Katie Peabody is an Actor and Producer from Seattle living in Los Angeles.
+Katie Peabody is an actor and producer from Seattle living in Los Angeles.
 She is passionate about telling stories to explore and deepen the human experience and can be found acting and producing toward that goal.

 Katie attended the University of Southern California where she graduated from the School of Dramatic Arts with a Bachelor’s Degree in Acting.
 At USC, Katie was awarded the school’s two most reputable acting awards.
 She was the female recipient of the James and Nancy Doolittle Award for Best Cumulative Theatrical Work, a faculty chosen scholarship awarded to the acting student whose work over their four years at USC shows the greatest artistic accomplishment.
-Katie was awarded the Ruth and Albert McKinlay Award for the faculty selected Outstanding Performer of the Year.
-Katie performed in many main-stage productions at USC, while studying acting for the stage, acting for the camera, producing, directing, and more.
+Katie was also awarded the Ruth and Albert McKinlay Award for the faculty selected Outstanding Performer of the Year.

 Stories are how we understand our history, our selves and our future.